-8.1 SETTLEMENT OFFER
+8.1 Settlement Offer

-CFP Board Counsel and Respondent may agree on a Settlement Offer, including a proposed Consent Order, that would resolve an investigation, Complaint, or Petition.
-If either CFP Board Counsel or Respondent does not agree to a Settlement Offer, the investigation will continue or the matter will proceed to hearing.
+CFP Board Counsel and Respondent may agree on a Settlement Offer, includingin the form of a proposed Consent Order, that would resolve an investigation, Complaint, or Petition.
+A Settlement Offer shall stay the Article 3 deadline for a Respondent to file a Complaint.
+If either CFP Board Counsel or Respondent does not agree to a Settlement Offer, then the investigation will continue or the matter will proceed to hearing.